swamiiyer/swamiiyer.github.io/_pages/cs451/index.md

 - Please read through the [course website](/cs451/) very carefully and acquaint yourself with the course mechanics.

 - Please take care of the following action items:
-  - Sign up for [iClicker](https://app.reef-education.com/\#/account/create iClicker) (attendance platform) using your UMB email address and add the course *CS451/651* to your dashboard.
+  - Sign up for [iClicker](https://app.reef-education.com/\#/account/create iClicker) (active learning platform) using your UMB email address and add the course *CS451/651* to your dashboard.
+You will need to purchase an [iClicker Student App Subscription](https://www.iclicker.com/pricing#student-pricing) to participate in the in-class quizzes.
-  - Follow up on the invitations that will be sent to your UMB email address to sign up for:
+  - Sign up for Discord (Q&A platform) and Gradescope (grading platform) using the invitations that will be sent to your UMB email address.
-      - Piazza (Q&A platform) and
-      - Gradescope (grading platform).
   - Setup the [programming environment](programming_environment.html) on your computer.
-  - Complete
-the mandatory questionnaire (ie, all six questions) available on Gradescope.
-You will **not** be allowed to submit your assignments or take the exams until you do so.
+  - Complete the mandatory questionnaire (all six questions) available on Gradescope.
+You will **not** be allowed to submit your assignments or take the exams until you complete the questionnaire.
   - Sign up for a [CS account](course_info.html#cs_account).

 - CS451/651 is a very demanding course, so please be prepared to work really hard from the outset, or else you will quickly fall behind and end up with a poor/failing grade.

 - If you are currently waitlisted, you will be enrolled automatically if enough students drop out before the add/drop deadline.
-The enrollment capacity is set at 65 for CS451 and 20 for CS651.
+The enrollment capacity is set at 50 for CS451 and 26 for CS651.
 If one course is over-enrolled (ie, there are students on the waitlist) while the other has free seats, I will enroll as many waitlisted students from the former into the latter, in the order of their waitlist number.
-Please note that I will **not** go over the total enrollment capacity of 85.
+Please note that I will **not** go over the total enrollment capacity of 76.

 I look forward to having you in my class.